-Vetiver has unusual leaf and shoot architecture.
-Unlike other grasses, Vetiver has a V shape leaf with a prominent mid rib, which can control the opening or closing of the leaf.
-Under moist or wet conditions, the leaves open up, resulting in higher transpiration rate (ideal for wastewater disposal).
-But under dry conditions the leaves close up resulting in lower transpiration rate to conserve moisture.
-So it is very drought tolerant.
-The stiff and erect shoots form a dense funnel shape canopy with leaves varies between 45° and 135°, not flat or horizontal like broadleaf plants or most grasses (Figure 2).
+Vetiver has an unusual leaf and shoot architecture.
+Unlike most of other grasses, Vetiver has a V shape leaf with a prominent mid rib, which can control the opening or closing of the leaf.
+Under moist or wet conditions, the leaves open up, resulting in higher transpiration rate.
+Liao et al (2003) found that leaf blades of Vetiver grown in wetland became thinner and the density of stomata increased - an ideal combination for wastewater disposal; but under dry conditions, the leaves close up resulting in lower transpiration rate to conserve moisture (Figure 2), so it is very drought tolerant.
+The stiff and erect shoots form a dense funnel shape canopy with leaves varying between 45° and 135°, not flat or horizontal like broadleaf plants or most grasses (Figure 3).
 This shoot architecture has several important implications: the longer sunlight interception of individual leaf as the sun moves from east to west, sunlight interception from both sides of the individual leaf, exposing most of the leaves simultaneously to sunlight, with minimal shading of leaves within the canopy as most other plants.
 Consequently, larger leaf surfaces of Vetiver are exposed to sunlight over longer time for photosynthesis, leading to better growth as compared to other plant species.